raspberrypilearning/dont-fall-in/en/step_10.md

 ## What next?

-If you are following the [More Scratch](https://projects.raspberrypi.org/en/raspberrypi/more-scratch) pathway, you can move on to the [Next customer please!](https://projects.raspberrypi.org/en/projects/next-customer-please) project.
-In this project, you will make a (add description here).
+If you are following the [More Scratch](https://projects.raspberrypi.org/en/raspberrypi/more-scratch) pathway, you can move on to the [Next customer please!](https://projects.raspberrypi.org/en/projects/next-customer-please) project where you will make a shop where customers can buy items and check out.

 --- print-only ---